olivakar/azure-sdk-for-js/sdk/API Design.md

     public object Value { get; set; }
 }

-public class ClientPropertiesUpdateResponse {
+// just reporting the version and the requestId.
+The response to when you send property update public class ClientPropertiesUpdateResponse {
     public ClientPropertiesUpdateResponse();
     public string RequestId { get; internal set; }